 Each signal face, except in pedestrian signals, shall have at least three lenses, but not more than five.
 The lenses shall be red, yellow or green in color, and shall give a circular or arrow type of indication.
 Allowable exceptions to the above are:

-- Where a single section green arrow lens is used alone to indicate a continuous movement. - As discussed under Unexpected Conflicts During Green Interval (sec.
-4B-16). - Where one or more indications are repeated for reasons of safety or impact.
+- Where a single section green arrow lens is used alone to indicate a continuous movement. - As discussed under Unexpected Conflicts During Green or Yellow Interval (sec.
+4B-16).